Concordium/concordium.github.io/source/testnet/guides/add-baker-desktop.rst

 #.
 In the Desktop Wallet, select **Export transaction proposal**.

 #.
 Navigate to the location on your computer where you want to save the file.
-In **Save as type** make sure that **All Files** is selected.
+If you're on Windows make sure that **Save as type** make sure that **All Files** is selected.
 Give the file a name and the extension .json, and then click **Save**.

 #.
 Send a copy of the file through a secure channel to the co-signers that must sign the transaction.
+Likewise, send a copy of the identicon through a secure channel that is different from the one used to send the file.

 Receive signatures from co-signers
 ==================================